Rotator Cuff Tear Saint Paul, MO

 Rotator Cuff Tear Causes and Risk Factors

-• Repetitive Activities — Repeating the same shoulder movements over time can lead to tendons fraying and tearing.
+• Repetitive Stress — Repeating the same shoulder movements over time can cause tendons to fray and tear.
 These are common in sports like swimming and baseball, or jobs that require repeated overhead lifting.

 • Lack of Blood Supply — Proper blood flow ensures that minor injuries heal properly.
 When blood flow is restricted, irritation can gradually turn into a tear.
-The rotator cuff is infamous for its poor blood supply.
+The rotator cuff is notorious for its poor blood supply.

 Rotator Cuff Tear Symptoms